-Roudybush feed comes in 10, 25, and 50-pound packages so you can stock up for months at a time if you really want to.
+The Roudybush feed comes in 10, 25, and 50-pound packages so you can stock up for months at a time if you want to.
 This formula is a little higher in fat than other options on the market, which can be a problem for low-energy cockatiels – especially when they get older.
 Also, the higher fat content means that this food needs to be stored in a cool, dry place to keep it from going rancid.

 6. Lafeber Classic Avi-Cakes Bird Food

 Lafeber Classic Avi-Cakes are formulated with both seeds and grains to create a unique, highly nutritious flavor profile that your parrot is sure to get excited about.
-As the name suggests, this food comes in the form of little cakes made up of canary grass seed, white millet, hulled oats, and corn that makes for a hardy, varied meal that offers multiple textures and flavors.
+As the name suggests, this food comes in the form of little cakes made up of canary grass seed, white millet, hulled oats, and corn which makes for a hardy, varied meal that offers multiple textures and flavors.

 This food does not include any real fruits or vegetables like many others on our reviews list do, but it is fortified with essential vitamins and minerals to help ensure that your parrot does not end up with any deficiencies.
-This is a great food option for those who do not mind supplementing the food with some fruit and vegetable scraps from their kitchen.
+This is a great food option for those who do not mind supplementing their food with some fruit and vegetable scraps from their kitchen.